 While human beings team with microbes from scalp to sole, the undisputed Times Square of our bodily real estate is the gut.
 The human gastrointestinal tract is the most densely populated habitat on Earth, hosting up to 1000 individual species.
 This formidably complex and sensitive community of biological processes has led scientists to focus increasingly on the gut’s role in processes we’ve traditionally credited primarily to the brain.
 The gut-brain axis, the bidirectional communication between our stomachs and our gray matter, has become one of the most scrutinized systems in human physiology; playing a role in emotional regulation, stress management, and our experiences of joy and fear.

-Further understanding the gut-brain axis is of particular interest to psychedelic researchers hoping to better understand how psychedelics like psilocybin, LSD, and ketamine affect humans.
+Further understanding the gut-brain axis is of particular interest to psychedelic researchers hoping to better understand how psychedelics like psilocybin, LSD, and ketamine affect humans and their microbiomes.
 Many of the most positive aspects of psychedelic experience, like its ability to lessen depressive symptoms or reset the brain’s default mode network, are more praised than they are understood, and incorporating the gut and its ecosystems into psychedelic research has unlocked new theories.
 The gut is home to a far greater amount of serotonin receptors than the brain, and most classical psychedelics function as serotonin agonists, meaning that the gut is as receptive to their chemical effects, if not more, than the brain itself.